RaniSmriti/RaniSmriti/index.md

+Hi there!!

+I currently work with TCS Research with the Embedded Systems and Devices Group

+I am interested in signal processing, machine learning and data science.

+We can collaborate on radar centric signal processing, machine learning and tiny ML projects.

+Find my Google Scholar link [here](https://scholar.google.com/citations?user=yyv1MPkAAAAJ&hl=en&oi=ao)

+You can reach me at gmail - rani.smriti09@gmail.com and [LinkedIn](https://www.linkedin.com/in/smriti-rani-12116a29/)

 ## Welcome to GitHub Pages

 You can use the [editor on GitHub](https://github.com/RaniSmriti/RaniSmriti/edit/gh-pages/index.md) to maintain and preview the content for your website in Markdown files.